dekuNukem/traffic-cone-film-scanning/README.md

 * Attach cone to the camera

-* Place over the negative
+* Place over a negative

 ![Alt text](images/outside.jpeg)